 After all that time spent making sure your German Wirehaired Pointer is well exercised, you won’t need to spend much time grooming them.
 Their wiry coat is low maintenance, so a weekly grooming session is all they need to stay looking smart.

 They do shed seasonally, but this can be kept under control with a slicker brush when needed.
 It’s a good idea to check over their coats after long walks through high grasses to make sure they haven’t picked up any burrs or ticks.

 It’s not hard to train your German Wirehaired Pointer to accept having their nails, teeth, and ears checked weekly.
 This is a good habit to get into and means you can quickly tell if they need trimming or cleaning.

 As a general rule, the German Wirehaired Pointer is a healthy breed.
 Most breeders will be happy to speak to you about health conditions, as well as provide evidence of health tests that they’ve had carried out on parent dogs.
 Some also provide a written guarantee of health for their pups, and this is something we recommend asking about.

 Several health conditions can affect this breed.
 That’s not to say they will affect your particular pup, but these are the main conditions to be aware of:

 Male vs Female

 Perhaps by now, you’re fully convinced that the characterful and energetic German Wirehaired Pointer is the perfect breed for you.
 You might be thinking about whether you should get a girl or a boy pup.
 Before we take a look at the considerations for male versus female, first of all, it’s important to remember that each dog’s character isn’t going to depend entirely on their sex.
-In fact, their sex won’t make a difference for most character traits.
+Their sex won’t make a difference for most character traits.